-The data showed an excellent stability, with differences below 12% for all elements and below 5% (i.e. the nominal uncertainty of the standards) for most of the elements.
-In addition, there was not any clear evidence of a performance deterioration with time because several differences at 18 months were lower (in absolute terms) than those at 3 months.
-This suggests that both the instrument and the standards are reasonably stable over long periods of time, such as those associated with the observational platforms of monitoring networks, and that periodic calibration checks done every few months may be sufficient for long-term operation of ED-XRF.
-The average repeatability of elements measured on Micromatter standards by the different laboratories using them is also shown in Fig. 3, with average values better than 5% for all elements.
+- Fig. 3) (top) Repeatability (%) of measurements on standards at intervals of several months (6 9 12 18) from the first calibration at ISAC CNR. (bottom) Average rRepeatability (%) of measurement on standards done by the different laboratories. - The data showed an excellent stability, with differences below 12% for all elements and below 5% (i.e. the nominal uncertainty of the standards) for most of the elements.
+In addition, there was not any clear evidence of a performance deterioration with time because several differences at 18 months distance were lower (in absolute terms) than those at 3 months distance.
+This suggests that both the instrument and the standards are reasonably stable over long periods of time, such as those associated with the observational platforms of monitoring networks, and that periodic calibration checks done every few months may be sufficient for long term operation of ED-XRF.
+The average repeatability of elements measured on Micromatter standards by the different laboratories using them is also shown in Fig. 23, with average values better than 5% for all elements.

-Regarding repeatability on PM{10} samples, the results obtained by the different laboratories on Teflon substrates are reported in Fig. 4, showing repeatability better than 10% for most of the elements and laboratories and, in several cases, better than 5%.
+Regarding repeatability on PM10 samples, the results on the two substrates (i.e. Teflon and quartz) suggested comparable repeatability for all the elements measured.
+Tthe results obtained by the different laboratories on Teflon substrates are reported in Fig. 34, showing repeatability better than 10% for most of the elements and laboratories and, in several cases, better than 5%.
 Sporadically (i.e. limited to specific laboratories) larger repeatability, in the range between 10% and 20%, was observed for Al, Cl, Ni, Cr, Rb, and Br.